Maples7/kong-config-manager/README.md

 1. `kcm init`: the default directory name is `kong-config`, you can use `-d` option to specify one another.
 In the directory, `kcm-config.json` would be created here as a demo config file.
 The default instance name is `main`.

+2. `cd kong-config`: enter the git repo, the dir name should stay the same with step 1.

-2. `kcm dump`: dump config of Kong instance `main` to this repo
+3. `kcm dump`: dump config of Kong instance `main` to this repo.

-3. If you make any changes over your local configs, make good use of `kcm apply` to apply changes to live Kong instances.
+4. If you make any changes over your local configs, make good use of `kcm apply` to apply changes to live Kong instances.

 Get more details below.